It's All About Fun, Family, Laughter, Food & Wine...

 Walking on Sunday:

 Walking to Piazza from all homes is either flat, or downhill.
 The villa for our cooking classes requires no walking.
-In the afternoon, we will visit Pitigliano, where the total amount of walking will be roughly 0.6 miles (1 km) which is all flat.
+In the afternoon, we will visit Palazzo Farnese, where the total amount of walking will be roughly 0.25 miles (0.5 km) which is all flat.
 There are several flights of stairs in the palazzo.

 Time in Bus on Sunday:

 The drive to the villa in the morning is about 5 minutes.
-For the afternoon excursion, we will be in the bus for roughly an hour and fifteen minutes each way.
+For the afternoon excursion, we will be in the bus for roughly 35 minutes each way.
 We must take winding mountain roads for the excursion today.

 Rest Time on Sunday:

 After the cooking class, we go directly from the cooking class to Palazzo Farnese.
 We generally have an hour or two of rest time back in Soriano, but the visiting hours of the Palazzo force us to go right away.
 When we return, we will hav about an hour and a half of rest time before dinner.
-If you would like to relax today, we suggest optiong out of the excursion to Pitigliano and joining us for dinner in Soriano.
+If you would like to relax after lunch today, we suggest optiong out of the excursion to Palazzo Farnese and joining us for dinner in Soriano.
 This will give you about 4 hours of down time during the day.

 Walking on Monday: